Primo Carnera: In comics

 In 1947, Carnera, an Italian comic book series sporting a fictional version of Primo Carnera, was produced.
 In 1953, it was translated into German.
 A facsimile version was published in 2010.

 Another popular Italian comic character, Dick Fulmine, was graphically inspired by Carnera.

 In literature

 Carnera is mentioned by Bertie Wooster in the 1934 novel Right Ho, Jeeves, by P.G.
 Wodehouse on p.
 234.

 In his 1933 collection of short stories Mulliner Nights, Wodehouse described one character as follows: "He was built on large lines, and seemed to fill the room to overflowing.
 In physique he was not unlike what Primo Carnera would have been if Carnera hadn't stunted his growth by smoking cigarettes when a boy."

 Carrera's fight with Walter Neusel is described in One-storied America by Soviet authors Ilf and Petrov (1937).

 Carnera is mentioned by Julian “Digger” Burroughs in the 1982 novel Lucifer’s Weekend, by Warren Murphy on p.
 81.

+Carnera is mentioned in the 1937 novel, The Far Distant Oxus, by Katharine Hull and Pamela Whitlock, during Bridget's dream where their servant was a cross between 'their waterboy out east and Carnera' on p.
+274.

+Carnera is mentioned in the 1939 pulp fiction story series Avenger #1 Justice Inc, by Kenneth Robeson on page 59, as an example of a "giant" as the author attempts to describe the physical stature of Algernon Smith - one of Richard Benjamin's future crime fighting allies.